jembi/chap-model-malaria/README.md

 ## Model Details

-The model implements a simple linear regression that:
+The model implements a linear regression that:
-- Uses rainfall and temperature as predictors
+- Uses immediate effects of rainfall (1-2 month lags)
-- Predicts disease cases for the same month (no time lag)
+- Incorporates longer-term temperature effects (2-3 month lags)
+- Includes yearly seasonality when sufficient data is available (12-month lag)
 - Handles missing values by setting them to 0
 - Outputs predictions in a standardized CHAP-compatible format

+The number of months predicted depends on the future climate data provided.

 ## Output